-- SmcClosedNow the ICE connection was closed at this time, the watch procedures were invoked, and the connection was freed. - SmcClosedASAP an IO error had occurred on the connection, but SmcCloseConnection is being called within a nested IceProcessMessages.
-The watch procedures have been invoked at this time, but the connection will be freed as soon as possible (when the nesting level reaches zero and IceProcessMessages returns a status of IceProcessMessagesConnectionClosed). - SmcConnectionInUse the connection was not closed at this time, because it is being used by other active protocols.
+- SmcClosedNow the ICE connection was closed at this time, the watch procedures were invoked, and the connection was freed. - SmcClosedASAP an IO error had occurred on the connection, but SmcCloseConnection is being called within a nested IceProcessMessages The watch procedures have been invoked at this time, but the connection will be freed as soon as possible (when the nesting level reaches zero and IceProcessMessages returns a status of IceProcessMessagesConnectionClosed - SmcConnectionInUse the connection was not closed at this time, because it is being used by other active protocols.

-5.3.
 Modifying Callbacks

-To modify callbacks set up in SmcOpenConnection, use SmcModifyCallbacks.
+To modify callbacks set up in SmcOpenConnection use SmcModifyCallbacks smc_conn The session management connection object.

-void SmcModifyCallbacks(smc_conn, mask, callbacks)
+''' void SmcModifyCallbacks(smc_conn, mask, callbacks);

-SmcConn smc_conn;

-unsigned long mask;

-SmcCallbacks callbacks;